chriscareycode/nagiostv-react/2026-07-REFACTOR.md

   - Route all requests through one debounced or queued scheduler.
   - Prevent concurrent snapshots and discard obsolete results.

-- [ ] Reconcile declared and installed tool versions.
+- [x] Reconcile declared and installed tool versions.
   - The reviewed local installation had Vite 6 and plugin-react 4 while `package.json` requested Vite 8 and plugin-react 6.
   - Perform a clean, reproducible install and commit the resulting lockfile only after verifying the supported Node version.
+  - Verified with `npm ci`, Node 24.16.0, Vite 8.0.16, and plugin-react 6.0.2.

 - [ ] Audit dependencies and legacy compatibility.
   - Verify whether `styled-components` is unused and remove it if so.